What is the CYBERSECURITY ASSOCIATION OF MARYLAND, INC.?

 CAMI is primarily funded (over 90%) through corporate sponsorships and income generated through events and programs.
 Additional funds are provided through a grant from the Maryland Department of Commerce.
 CAMI is not a “state agency” and is not owned or operated by the State of Maryland or any other government entity.
-CAMI is not a membership organization; there are no membership fees associated with CAMI.

 Why Maryland for your cybersecurity solutions?

 Cybersecurity has never been more important – with breaches increasingly more sophisticated, frequent and damaging.
 Every business needs some level of cyber protection, and Maryland’s cybersecurity product and service companies, many with experience in the U.S. intelligence community and Department of Defense, can provide that protection for local, national and global businesses of all types and sizes.

 Maryland is home to many federal, commercial and academic cybersecurity assets and resources including:

 - National Security Agency (NSA)